CET scam: Court orders compensation for 50 students

 The compensation to 50 students was given as per the merit list.

-The compensation was awarded by Special Judge Anti-corrpution Yash Paul Bourney in his 382-page judgement in the CET 2012 scam case delivered last week.
+The compensation was awarded by Special Judge Anti-corruption Yash Paul Bourney in his 382-page judgement in the CET 2012 scam case delivered last week.

 The kingpin of the scam, then Chairman of Jammu and Kashmir Board of Professional Entrance Examinations (BOPEE) Mushtaq Ahmad Peer was sentenced to 16 years rigorous imprisonment while 49 others were also convicted for offences under various acts.